pennsignals/pennsignals.github.io/_posts/2020-02-07-what-is-data-quality-in-healthcare.md

 ## Data can be bad in a variety of ways

 ### 1) It is erroneous

+Someone or something just plain goofed.
+Either a device or sensor is generating bogus values, or a human has entered data misstakenly.
+To err is human, and to break down is machine.
+Either way, the result can be bad data.

 - wrong value, wrong patient, human entry error

 ![image](https://user-images.githubusercontent.com/1396669/74168329-8e063c00-4bf7-11ea-96a9-d674ede1b557.png)